jrfso/jrfs/README.md

 access library with _customizable_ `[drivers|plugins|commands|file types|schemas]`.

-It lets your designer/developer frontend access and command local files via your custom devserver.
+It lets your designer/developer frontend easily access and command local files via your custom devserver.

 ## For local development tools